dupdob/articles/AdventOfCode/AdventofCode2019 2.md

 # Advent of Code 2019: Post 2
 _Note: this post is part of a serie.
 You may want to read the first one to get the context._

 Welcome back!
 I am glad to see you are still interested.
 Well, I have got good news for you.
-If the first two puzzles were mundate, the next serie gets interesting.
+If the first two puzzles were mundane, the next serie batch interesting.

 # DAY 3: [Crossed Wires](https://adventofcode.com/2019/day/3)
 *A.k.a: Building the computer, step #1*